-The Vice President and Secretary of the Western Phanix Insurance Company, having solicited the use of my name as the nominal President of said Company, I consented to its being used, only after receiving a pledge that no business of underwriting In every dose of thirty (30) drops of the above or insuring should be done until a sufficient amount of paid or guaranteed capital stock was secured to serve as a positive guarantee that all losses that might be sustained would be promptly paid, and that even then business should be confined to The laudanum quiets the excited state of action | country risks, less dangerous than those of the city of Chicago, until the ability of the Company to pay any loss sustained was fully established.
+The Vice President and Secretary of the Western Phænix Insurance Company, having solicited the use of my name as the nominal President of said Company, I consented to its being used, only after receiving a pledge that no business of underwriting or insuring should be done until a sufficient amount of paid or guaranteed capital stock was secured to serve as a positive guarantee that all losses that might be sustained would be promptly paid, and that even then business should be confined to country risks, less dangerous than those of the city of Chicago, until the ability of the Company to pay any loss sustained was fully established.

-Finding all these pledges were being daily ritchted, I some time since withdrew all connection with the institution; but having learned that my manne has been since used, and that the public have not The Indian hemp also assists in controlling the been advised of my resignation, nor have the postnausea and quiets all nervous irritation, which is cies issued with my printed name upon them as the most exhausting symptom, particularly when President, (never having symptom) been Joranat do not hold themselves responsible for taken up and replaced with others without my the sentiments expressed by correspondents.
-Be-The tincture of hemp is not to be repeated after signature, as promised to be done, I therefore take lieving in freedom of thought and the right of this method to solving the public that I have no expression for ourselves, we would not deny the For slight nausea or diarrhea, which usually pre- interest in the Western About American Company, SERVER 2 Z
+Finding all these pledges were being daily violated, I some time since withdrew all connective with the institution; but having learned that my manne has been since used, and that the public have not The Indian hemp also assists in controlling the been advised of my resignation, nor have the postcies issued with my printed name upon them as taken up and replaced with others without my signature, as promised to be done, I therefore take this method to advise the public that I have no interest in the Western Phoneix Reservance Company, nor never had, either in sulary or otherwise.
+S. S. JONES.